-The published state root is assumed to be correct.
-For a certain time period, usually one week anyone can submit a fraud proof that shows that the state was incorrect.
+After some period of time, the published state root is assumed to be correct.
+For a certain time period, usually one week one of the whitelisted actors can submit a fraud proof that shows that the state was incorrect.

-- Funds can be stolen if there is no one that checks the published state.
-Fraud proofs assume at least one honest and able validator.
+- Funds can be stolen if none of the whitelisted verifiers checks the published state.
+Fraud proofs assume at least one honest and able validator (CRITICAL).

 - MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

 The user initiates the withdrawal by submitting a transaction on L2.
 When the block containing that transaction is finalized the funds become available for withdrawal on L1.
 The process of block finalization usually takes several days to complete.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction requires a merkle proof.